 I attended solo and found it easy, safe, and enjoyable.
 You’re surrounded by travelers from all over the world, and there is a shared excitement that makes conversation feel natural.
 It’s one of those events where being solo never feels awkward.

-Is it cultural or touristy?
+Is the Chiang Mai lantern festival cultural or touristy?

 Honestly, both.